altair-graphql/altair/packages/altair-docs/docs/learn/graphql-request-extensions.md

 GraphQL request extensions offer a powerful way to enhance your API's functionality without compromising the simplicity and elegance of your GraphQL schema.
 From debugging and custom business logic to advanced authentication and caching strategies, extensions provide a flexible mechanism for tailoring your API to specific needs.

 By leveraging GraphQL request extensions, you can build more robust, efficient, and customizable APIs that can adapt to a wide range of use cases and client requirements.
+As with any powerful tool, it's important to use extensions judiciously and with careful consideration of their impact on your overall API design and performance.
 As you continue to explore the possibilities of GraphQL, remember that Altair GraphQL is a valuable tool in your toolkit for experimenting with request extensions and other advanced GraphQL features.